widowmaker110/ByteMe/README.md

 ## Installation

-I designed this whole project to be based around the [Library.ByteMe.java]  (ByteMe/tree/master/app/src/main/java/Library/ByteMe.java) file.
+I designed this whole project to be based around the [Library.ByteMe.java]  (ByteMe.java) file.
 Instead of doing the pain-staking process of adding a module to your project, this whole API is within one java file for ease of installation and use.

 ## Usage